Attorney Erik D. Fine, A.A., B.S., J.D.

 Erik's entire life has been dedicated to service.
 He served his country in the World's Greatest Navy.
 He served his community as a police officer, traffic accident reconstructionist, a corrections officer and paramedic.
 Now, Erik serves his clients as their personal lawyer.
 He knows what it means to serve, to sacrifice, to work tirelessly and diligently.
 He has a thorough understanding of all aspects of the Criminal Justice System complemented by his comprehensive knowledge of physics, mathematics and dynamics of motor vehicle crashes and injuries.
 Erik Fine has the training, knowledge and experience that you need in a “client-centered” attorney.

-Erik represents clients charged with crimes in Shelby County, Jefferson County, St. Clair County, and throughout Alabama.
+Erik represents clients charged with crimes in ALL 67 COUNTIES OF ALABAMA!
+With offices located in Sterrett, Alabama and Pell City, Alabama, he is able to travel all over Alabama and represent clients in need of excellent criminal defense, regardless how far away.
+Shelby County, Jefferson County, St. Clair County, Cullman County, Blount County, Marion County, Franklin County, Morgan County and every district or circuit court throughout Alabama.
 He regularly represents clients in Chelsea, Alabaster, Hoover, Pelham, Vestavia, Mountain Brook, Pell City and other municipal courts.
+There isn't a court in the state that Erik won't travel.
 As an American Patriot Erik represents clients charged with all kinds of crimes including dui, theft, gun charges, assault, domestic violence, drug charges, and more.

 “They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.”
 Benjamin Franklin